High Court of Tanzania

 June 2006

-Court stayed certiorari proceedings pending determination of revisional challenge to the ex parte grant of leave to file.
+Court stayed certiorari proceedings pending determination of a revisional application challenging ex parte leave.

 22 June 2006